Alabama

 Another important architectural point of interest in Montgomery is the Frank Lloyd Wright Rosenbaum House Museum.
 This was built in 1940 for Stanley and Mildred Rosenbaum.
 They lived in the house until 1999, so you can view it up close and personal.
 It’s a fine example of Wright’s Usonian style, which was a major style following the Great Depression.
 The museum also features a children’s wing.

-READ ABOUT: What to See in Alabama at Lamar County - Tourist Attractions
+READ ABOUT: What to See in Alabama at Clay County - Tourist Attractions

 A visit to the Blount Cultural Park Museum is a must for any visitor to Montgomery.
 This museum is home to an array of animals, including 20-foot giraffes and other species.
 The park also has a petting zoo.
 Among the other attractions in the area, the Neversink Pit is a unique tourist attraction in Alabama.
 The twisted rock formations and arched roof of this cave are a must-see for climbers and photographers alike.